Oh, where have you been, my blue-eyed son?

 or inked in composition, rolled out by the press /

-or sketched in oils or charcoal strokes, brushed by human touch;
+or sketched in charcoal strokes, brushed by human touch;

-a fragment apprehended in a narrow view, blurred in shallow field…
+a fragment in a narrow view, blurred in shallow field…

-reflecting both a composite (of me and you; of now and yesterday)
+reflecting back a composite (of me and you; of now and then)

-and composing a reflection, evoking thoughts and feelings
+and composing a reflection, to evoke my thoughts and feelings

-Because you are not mine, or ours, or motion catching breath
+Because you are not mine, or ours, or motion drawing breath

-but a subtle model, to represent reality; a peeled-back flake of time
+but a chameleon’s subtle model, to represent reality

-trapped against a nerve; both a wound infected by the past
+that leaves a wound infected by the presence of our past

 and a seed to germinate belief in never letting go…